-The relationship between polar bear movement speed and oxygen consumption was best described by either an exponential or double-exponential model, indicating that metabolism increases exponentially at higher speeds (Figure 1).
+The relationship between polar bear movement speed and oxygen consumption was best described by either an exponential or a double-exponential model, indicating that metabolism increases exponentially at higher speeds (Fig. 1).
 We found no support for an effect of polar bear mass on the exponents in either model (Table 1).
-Since postural cost depends on polar bear mass (equation 4) but the shape of the exponential relationship between polar bear speed and oxygen consumption does not, larger bears are more efficient than smaller bears on a proportional basis across all movement speeds (Figure 2).
-Because the exponential model received slightly higher support and was more parsimonious (i.e., used fewer parameters) than the double-exponential model, we used the exponential model to generate estimates of oxygen consumption as a function of polar bear mass and speed (Figure 2), and subsequently, to determine energetic inefficiency thresholds and profitability while chasing flightless geese.
-We note, however, that the double-exponential model produced very similar predictions as the top model across the range of data (Figure 1, compare solid and dashed lines).
+Given that postural cost depends on polar bear mass (Equation 4) but the shape of the exponential relationship between polar bear speed and oxygen consumption does not, larger bears are more efficient than smaller bears on a proportional basis across all movement speeds (Fig. 2).
+As the exponential model received slightly higher support and was more parsimonious (i.e. used fewer parameters) than the double-exponential model, we used the exponential model to generate estimates of oxygen consumption as a function of polar bear mass and speed (Fig. 2) and, subsequently, to determine energetic inefficiency thresholds and profitability while chasing flightless geese.
+We noted, however, that the double-exponential model produced very similar predictions to the top model across the range of data (Fig. 1, compare continuous and dashed lines).

-Figure 1.
-Mass-specific oxygen consumption increases with movement speed.
-Postural costs (Y-intercept) are affected by polar bear mass according to equation 4.
-The top model based on AICc was a single-exponential model (solid lines).
-A double-exponential model received similar support (Δ AICc = 0.5) and made similar predictions across the range of data (dashed line).
+Figure 1: Mass-specific oxygen consumption increases with movement speed.
+Postural costs (y-intercept) are affected by polar bear mass according to Equation 4.
+The top model based on AICc was a single-exponential model (continuous lines).
+A double-exponential model received similar support ( $\Delta$ AICc = 0.5) and made similar predictions across the range of data (dashed lines).